Guillapre/atributs-chart/README.md

 ![you can also SPIN THE GRAPH](https://cdn.discordapp.com/attachments/722006558317215841/786005481411182642/QcJiLBFgPi.gif)

 ### Final considerations
-If this project help you, you can give me a cup of coffee :P
+If this project helps you, you can give me a cup of coffee :P

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?hosted_button_id=H2JKXRTGJUG26)